St Annes Lifeboat Station: History

 It had been realised that a broad-beam more stable boat was better suited to the shallow waters around the Fylde, with a self-righting boat being impractical.
 In 1892, The Brothers was replaced by a 43-foot non-self-righting boat, named Brothers (ON 315).
-Constructed by D & W Henderson of Partick, and designed specifically by RNLI Naval Architect George Lennox Watson, it was initially known as the 'Modified Southport Type', but later became better known as a lifeboat.
+Constructed by D. and W. Henderson and Company of Partick, and designed specifically by RNLI Naval Architect George Lennox Watson, it was initially known as the 'Modified Southport Type', but later became better known as a lifeboat.

 In 1895, a store was built on the pier for lifeboat kit, lifejackets etc., to save the crew having to first attend the main boathouse.

 Operations didn't run smoothly at St Annes in the late 1800s and into the 1900s.
 A swing gangway constructed on the Pier in 1895 to access the boarding boat was soon deemed too dangerous, and was removed in 1898.
 Brothers (ON 315) was sent away for modifications.
 The first boarding boat, one of three former lifeboats stationed at St Annes, was found to be defective in 1898.
 It's replacement capsized in 1903, and the third one, the Edward and Lucille (ON 344), was wrecked against the side of the Pier in 1907.
 But more importantly, shifting sand and silt around the Pier meant that depending on the tide, the Brothers was hard aground, and unable to be used.
 Administrative difficulties were also encountered, when Honorary Secretary Thomas Bradley was required to write to the Town Council, and then reply to himself by letter, as he was also the Town Clerk.

-Nora Royds (ON 194), having served 21 years, with the last year being used as the boarding boat, and with a record of 5 launches and 10 lives rescued, was condemned in 1908, and replaced by a 36-foot lifeboat, the James Scarlett (ON 587).
+Nora Royds (ON 194), having served 21 years, with the last year being used as the boarding boat, and with a record of five launches and 10 lives rescued, was condemned in 1908, and replaced by a 36-foot lifeboat, the James Scarlett (ON 587).
 Provided from the bequest of Mr James Scarlett of Bowden, Cheshire, the station finally had the boat they needed, a wide beam boat, which was stored in the boathouse, easily transported on its new carriage with 'tipping plate' wheels (folding metal plates for easier travel over sand).